MeoMunDep/Bless/README.md

   - `delayEachAccount`: Random delay range (in seconds) between accounts.
   - `timeToRestartAllAccounts`: Time (in seconds) to restart all accounts.
   - `howManyAccountsRunInOneTime`: Number of accounts to run simultaneously.
+  - `referralCode`: Not change it if you want to help me.

 ### 2. `datas.txt` 🗂️ - Get it from here >>> [Link](https://t.me/KeoAirDropFreeNee/1507)